Alexander-Klug/sine_model_analysis/README.md

 ### Scaling the Width as a Function of Depth

 To keep the total number of trainable parameters roughly constant while increasing the depth of the network, the width of each layer needs to be adjusted.
-If we start with 1 hidden layer of 100 neurons, the total number of parameters is approximately 301.
+If we start with 1 hidden layer of 100 neurons, the total number of parameters is 301.

 When adding more layers (increasing depth):
 - The width of each layer must decrease to maintain the same total number of parameters.